ashwinkumar12345/ethereum-app1/README.md

 <a name="syntaxhighlighting"></a>
 > ## Syntax Highlighting in Atom

-- Install `language-ethereum` plugin in Atom
+Install `language-ethereum` plugin in Atom.

 <a name="compilescript"></a>
 > ## Compile Script

-- You need to first start with the compile script because both deploying and testing require a compiled contract
-- In the compile script, pass the contract source to the Solidity compiler to output the ABI and bytecode
+You need to first start with the compile script because both deploying and testing require a compiled contract.
+In the compile script, pass the contract source to the Solidity compiler to output the ABI and bytecode.

 - Install the Solidity compiler:

       npm install --save solc